Skip to main content

 +351 258 919 400

-Fallback if tourist office is closed — ask for the municipal services department.
+Fallback if tourist office is closed — ask for maritime services or river crossing assistance.

 • Rate: approximately €5–6 per person, negotiated at the dock.
-Agree the price before boarding.
+Agree the total price before boarding — per-person or per-group, clarify which.

-• Crossing time: 20–30 minutes (slower than the main ferry; smaller engine).
+• Crossing time: 20–30 minutes Caminha to Camposancos (slower than the main ferry; smaller engine against the Minho current).

 • Capacity: typically 4–8 persons per boat.
-Groups of pilgrims often share a boat and split the cost.
+Groups of pilgrims often share a boat and split the cost equally — ask at the dock if others are waiting.

-• Not always available: if the river is very rough or siltation is total, even Xávegas may not operate.
-In that case, use the overland alternative below.
+• Availability: Not guaranteed.
+If the river is very rough (Beaufort 4+ on the estuary) or siltation is total even at the fishing dock, even Xávegas may not operate.
+In that case, use the overland alternative below — it is always available.

 Option 2: Overland Detour via Valença and Tui